 EIS Learning Reps are trained to give information, guidance and support on all aspects of CPD and professional learning, including the PU process.

-If there is a vacancy for a Learning Rep in your area, please contact Lesley Walker at firstname.lastname@example.org who will put you in touch someone who can help.
+If there is a vacancy for a Learning Rep in your area, please contact Rob Henthorn at RHenthorn@eis.org.uk who will put you in touch someone who can help.